12 Determinants and Eigensystems

 Multiplicities

-the algebraic multiplicity of an eigenvalue \lambda_{i} is the number of times it appears as the root of p (\lambda),
+The algebraic multiplicity of an eigenvalue \lambda_{i} is the number of times it appears as the root of p (\lambda),

 \text{alg mult}_{\mathbf{A}} (\lambda_{i}) = a_{i} \iff \dots + (\lambda - \lambda_{i})^{a_{i}} + \dots = 0.